 In the early days, Apple could have closed down – according to predictions.
 But Steve Jobs returned to Apple in 1996 and while a new line of products was being developed Jobs wanted an advert campaign that would remind Apple’s current fan base the qualities that made Apple great in the first place.

-The end result ended up being one of the most talked-about campaigns.
+The end result ended up being one of the most talked-about brand marketing campaigns.
 Think Different.

 It was thought to have been a response to IBM’s slogan think.
 And was used in video adverts and print adverts.

 It was to promote Apple’s new line of products.